FullStackTypeScriptCourse/course_material/week2_js/PROMISES.md

 - [Class Exercises 3](#class-exercises-3)
 - [Class Exercises 4](#class-exercises-4-weather-app)

-- a) open your favorite code editor and create a new folder javascriptWeek2

 ### Class Exercises 1

 Let's start with a simple callback example to warm up: